joshuarobs/fnr-test4/README.md

 1. Done manually with Excel spreadsheets
 2. No single source of truth - i.e. multiple spreadsheets copies that occur when agents don't communicate and collaborate properly
 3. Can take up to 2 weeks for a 100 item FNR, as other KPIs and priorities are to be met

-This demo app aims to:
-1. Have a single source of truth for this process, preventing confusion
-2. Speed up the process by allowing partner assessors to input values directly and customers to do so with their quotes, thus reducing the burden on the agent
-3. Be a foundation for AI integration, such as LLM APIs being queried at intervals (e.g. every hour, after hours), to automate quote checking
-4. Speed up a burdensome 100 item FNR from 2 weeks to 20 minutes, or 1 business day
-5. Speed up the claims process for the customer

 ## Deployment
 1. Pull the repo, install everything as required